Skip To Main Content

 She worked in various fields such as investment banking and consulting before becoming a teacher.
 She obtained her BA in Early Childhood Education at Tokyo University of Social Welfare in Japan.
 She attended the Waldorf Early Childhood Teacher Education course at Sunbridge Institute in New York and obtained her Waldorf Early Childhood Educator Certificate in Summer 2022.
 She had been a Waldorf parent since her first child joined the Waldorf Saturday Japanese school in 2003.

-Shizu’s hobbies include Hula, Japanese calligraphy, and traveling
+Shizu’s hobbies include Hula, Japanese calligraphy, and traveling.

 Kelli Hoisington